 - 8 Using JetPack and VaultPress to restore a WordPress backup

 Why do you need backups?

 There are many reasons why you would want to restore a website backup, but here are a few of the most common:

 Your website has been compromised.

 Any website can be hacked and infected with malware.
 Regardless of how many security measures are in place.
 A hacked website can be harmful to the business.
-Particularly if it goes down completely, and it can even result in search engine penalties.
+If it goes down completely, it can even result in search engine penalties.

 An update failed.